Functional magnetic resonance imaging: Overview

+fMRI is a non-invasive technique that uses magnetic fields to create images highlighting changes in the metabolic processes in the body (usually the brain) by measuring the changes in blood flow.

 The fMRI concept builds on the earlier MRI scanning technology and the discovery of properties of oxygen-rich blood.
 MRI brain scans use a strong, uniform, static magnetic field to align the spins of nuclei in the brain region being studied.
 Another magnetic field, with a gradient strength rather than a uniform one, is then applied to spatially distinguish different nuclei.
 Finally, a radiofrequency (RF) pulse is applied to flip the nuclear spins, with the effect depending on where they are located, due to the gradient field.
 After the RF pulse, the nuclei return to their original (equilibrium) spin populations, and the energy they emit is measured with a coil.
 The use of the gradient field allows the positions of the nuclei to be determined.
 MRI thus provides a static structural view of brain matter.
 The central thrust behind fMRI was to extend MRI to capture functional changes in the brain caused by neuronal activity.
 Differences in magnetic properties between arterial (oxygen-rich) and venous (oxygen-poor) blood provided this link.